morganney/module-type/README.md

 ## Output

-`module-type` and the corresponding exported function `moduleType` produces three possible output strings:
+`node-module-type` and the corresponding exported function `moduleType` produces three possible output strings:

 - `unknown` (only if something unexpected happens)
 - `module`